 - To avoid confusion: Turn off all other Nightscout pills that use static COB calculations.

 How to display basal changes (“render basal”)¶

-We also recommend that you “render”/display the basal rates (the blue lines to show what temp basals have been enacted, if any.)
+- In case you missed it during setup: we recommend that you “render”/display the basal rates (the blue lines to show what temp basals have been enacted, if any.)
 To do so, select “Default” or “Icicle” from the “Render Basal” pull-down menu in the Settings.